Xilmi/rotp-coder/README.md

 Additional features / changelog

+* 2.16.3.
+Merge v2.16b Beta.
+Governor will not spend on defense (build shields) if missile base count is set to 0 or lower than already built on the planet.
+Autoattack will attack enemy planets which haven't been scouted yet.

 * 2.15.2.
 Merge v2.15b Beta.
 Fix AutoColonize for games with restricted colonization option.

 * 2.14.1.
 Merge v2.14 Beta.
 Fix AutoScout to send out armed ships from uncolonized systems as well if no enemy inbound.